Sphaeropleales

 With an increase in the number of taxa for which sequence data are available, there is evidence of an expanded DO clade that includes additional zoosporic (Bracteacoccus, Schroederia) and some strictly autosporic genera such as Ankistrodesmus, Scenedesmus, Selenastrum, and Monoraphidium.
 The filamentous Microspora has been allied with the coccoid genus Bracteacoccus based on molecular data.

 Monophyly of the DO clade is supported by phylogenetic analysis of multi-gene data.

+Phylogeny

+Modern molecular phylogenetics suggest the following relationships (not all families are included):

+Taxonomists have had difficulties classifying Characiaceae and Microsporaceae using molecular genetics, because the taxonomic affiliations of the type species are unclear.
+At least some of their taxa are known to related to genera within Sphaeropleales, but others are not.
+Additionally, the placement of the type family, Sphaeropleaceae, is problematic because some phylogenetic analyses find the family to be unrelated to the rest of the order.